yuvalmGS/gigaspaces-wiki-jekyll/xap97net/log-configuration.markdown

 If the user does not specify a configuration, the default configuration is assumed.

 {% refer %}GigaSpaces XAP.NET contains some of the GigaSpaces XAP components.
-Its logging level needs to be configured seperately -- this is described in depanlinkGigaSpaces XAP Loggingtengahlinkhttp://wiki.gigaspaces.com/wiki/display/XAP95/GigaSpaces+Loggingbelakanglink{% endrefer %}.
+Its logging level needs to be configured seperately -- this is described in [GigaSpaces XAP Logging](http://wiki.gigaspaces.com/wiki/display/XAP95/GigaSpaces+Logging){% endrefer %}.

 ## Basic Configuration